- Professor of Human-Computer Interaction

 External Engagement

-- member of the CHI Steering Committee
+- Member of the CHI Steering Committee

 - Specialist Advisor to the Digital, Culture, Media and Sport Select Committee at the House of Commons for the Immersive and addictive technologies inquiry

-- member of the CHI PLAY Steering Committee
+- Member of the CHI PLAY Steering Committee

-- member of the UCL School Governor Network Steering Group
+- Member of the UCL School Governor Network Steering Group

 - Technical Programme Co-Chair for CHI2018 in Montreal and CHI2019 in Glasgow